 Greetings, and welcome to rsts11.com.
 You’re probably here because I’ve requested a meeting with you at Interop or you’ve found me on the press list and done a Google search.
 Either way, I want to disclose a few things so you can make an informed decision to meet with me.

 The Day Job

-My day job, which is not connected to any of my personal blogs, is as a Consulting Systems Engineer in the Americas Partner Organization at Cisco.
+My day job, which is not connected to any of my personal blogs, is as a Technical Systems Architect for datacenter technology in the Americas Partner Organization at Cisco.
 That’s the networking company, not the foodservice supplier or the Thong Song singer.
-My focus and range of influence there is in big data and analytics solutions, especially focused around the Cisco UCS lines of servers and infrastructure.
+My focus and range of influence there is supporting sellers in datacenter technologies, especially focused around Cisco UCS, Nexus, HyperFlex, and ACI.

 The Blog Sidelights